lsst-dm/dmtn-185/index.rst

 This can serve as a job ID for the metrics system; however note that it is up to the submitter to ask for a unique job ID (as opposed to, for example, a workflow system like Jenkins where a job is submitted and the system assigns the job ID).
 For a further discussion of policies for collection names, see `DMTN-167 <http://dmtn-167.lsst.io>`__ .

-The Butler team is planning for the low level executor for pipeline tasks to generate a unique identifier for a pipeline execution run, which effectively can be used as the "job ID" initially envisaged.
+The Butler team is planning for the low-level executor for pipeline tasks to generate a unique identifier for a pipeline execution run, which effectively can be used as the "job ID" initially envisaged.

 Given a run identifier, the Butler will be able to be queried for other information pertinent to the run, such as the instrument the processed data originated from.